kluskaj/mira-sparco/README.md

 add the following options to mira2:

-´-sparco_model=´     the model you want to use (See Sect.
+´´´-sparco_model=´´´     the model you want to use (See Sect.
 Implemented Models)

-´-sparco_params=´    a vector of parameters corresponding to your sparco model (e.g. ´-params=0.4,1´ )
+´´´-sparco_params=´´´    a vector of parameters corresponding to your sparco model (e.g. ´´´-params=0.4,1´´´ )

-´-sparco_w0=ś        central wavelengths for flux power laws computation for chromaticity (See Sect.
+´´´-sparco_w0=´´´        central wavelengths for flux power laws computation for chromaticity (See Sect.
 Implemented Models)

 ## Implemented Models

-* STAR: It adds a point source at the center of the image using the stellar-to-total flux ratio (fs0) and the spectral index of the environment (denv) fs = fs0 * (lambda/lambda0)^-4 fd = (1-fs0) * (lambda/lambda0)^denv
+* **STAR:** It adds a point source at the center of the image using the stellar-to-total flux ratio (fs0) and the spectral index of the environment (denv)

+fs = fs0 * (lambda/lambda0)^-4

+fd = (1-fs0) * (lambda/lambda0)^denv

 Vtot = fd*Vimg + fs

 Vtot /= fd +fs

-* BINARY: It adds two point sources (one being at the center of the image) using the flux ratios (fs0, fbin0), the spectral index of the environment (denv) and the positions of the secondary (xbin amnd ybin). fs = fs0 * (lambda/lambda0)^-4 fbin = fbin0 * (lambda/lambda0)^-4 fd = (1-fs0) * (lambda/lambda0)^denv
+* **BINARY:** It adds two point sources (one being at the center of the image) using the flux ratios (fs0, fbin0), the spectral index of the environment (denv) and the positions of the secondary (xbin amnd ybin).

+fs = fs0 * (lambda/lambda0)^-4

+fbin = fbin0 * (lambda/lambda0)^-4

+fd = (1-fs0) * (lambda/lambda0)^denv

 Vtot = fd*Vimg + fs + fbin*Vbin

 Vtot /= fd + fs + fbin

-* UD: It adds a Uniform Disk at the center of the image using the stellar-to-total flux ratio (fs0) and the spectral index of the environment (denv) fs = fs0 * (lambda/lambda0)^-4 fd = (1-fs0) * (lambda/lambda0)^denv
+* **UD:** It adds a Uniform Disk at the center of the image using the stellar-to-total flux ratio (fs0) and the spectral index of the environment (denv)

+fs = fs0 * (lambda/lambda0)^-4

+fd = (1-fs0) * (lambda/lambda0)^denv

 Vtot = fd*Vimg + fs*V_UD

 Vtot /= fd +fs